dj1ch/minigotchi/README.md

 ###
 #### Intro
 Overall, this project started as a thought.
 A pwnagotchi on a raspberry pi pico.
 Crazy, right?
 Anyway, this project may make it a little bit more possible.
 Instead of pwning, it will be a friend to a local pwnagotchi(Most likely one of yours).
+Sadly as of right now, no faces, it might show one when broadcasting.
 ####
 #### Install?
 When I get everything fully working, the install guide will be ![here](INSTALL.md)